bee-on-the-green/conky.bee/README.md

 # conky.bee

 ---------------------------------------------------------------------------------------------------------------------------------------------
-This a work in progress to create an interactive and AI driven desktop conky.
+This a work in progress to create an interactive, and AI driven desktop conky.
 It is primarilly a fun orientated project, but it might become quite useful to the user:
 ---------------------------------------------------------------------------------------------------------------------------------------------

 * It is not a real conky, as it is not "hard coded" in the computer wallpaper.
 * The conky provides the usual geek stuff such as temp, ram usage, etc. (I have already sort of managed that).
-* The user would only nee to press a key to access the real thing (the "geek" conky being just a mean/excuse to access the AI; it could be anything else)
+* The user would only need to press a key to access the real thing (the "geek" conky being just a mean/excuse to access the AI; it could be anything else)
 * A second window would then pop up, with the AI ready to interact with the user (via keyboard; speech recognition if possible)

  FINAL GOAL: